 Simple, minimally invasive treatment for bladder leaks

 The Medtronic Altaviva™ implant is a small device placed under the skin near the ankle to gently stimulate the tibial nerve—a key pathway that helps the bladder and brain “talk” to each other.
 It’s designed to reduce sudden urges and leaks from overactive bladder (OAB).
 The device just received FDA approval for treating urge urinary incontinence (UUI).
+It is placed using just local anesthetic.

-New!
 A simple, minimally invasive treatment for bladder leaks (urge urinary incontinence)

 Now offered by Bladder Boutique, the Altaviva™ implant is a small device placed under the skin near the ankle to gently stimulate the tibial nerve—a key pathway that helps the bladder and brain “talk” to each other.
 It’s designed to reduce sudden urges and leaks from overactive bladder (OAB).
 The device just received FDA approval for treating urge urinary incontinence (UUI).

-Why patients are interested
+Why patients are interested:

-1. Therapy is active when you go home (no waiting period to start stimulation).
+Therapy is active when you go home (no waiting period to start stimulation).

 Is Altaviva right for me?